2 Guests viewing this page

 He dropped his own pack at the ring's edge and stepped into the circle.
 Ashraf was smaller than the average man, lean and clearly confident.
 He was dressed in simple, heat-venting clothes and a necklace of glass beads, and upon his back were a few wrapped poles - one longer than the others.
 Though Ashraf hadn't arrived early enough to hear the minor noble's offer of a spar, the fact that he was practicing inside the ring was invitation enough.

 "Ready to move on from shadows to a real partner?" he asked the other man, golden eyes bright and smile turned toothy.
 He reached up and took the longer weapon in hand, bringing the butt of it down onto the ground with a satisfying clack.
-He unwrapped its head, revealing what had been all too easy to guess: a simple but plain spear.
+He unwrapped its head, revealing what had been all too easy to guess: a sturdy but plain spear.

 3x Like Like